PedroFlorencioNeto/PedroFlorencioNeto/README.md

 ### Hi!
 Welcome to my GitHub! ☺️

-I'm an electrical engineering student passionate about Artificial Intelligence and its impact on society.
+I am an Electrical Engineering student passionate about technology and innovation.
+I like to be part of projects that positively impact people.
+Currently, my focus is Artificial Intelligence (Machine Learning, Deep Learning and Computer Vision), but I am learning the main back-end tools, applying together with agile methodologies to cooperate even more with the projects I work on.

 ### Social Networks: